stargazer5585/VirtualDiscovery/pages/about.md

 {% include feature/jumbotron.html objectid="1986.001" %}

-{% include feature/nav-menu.html sections="About the Virtual Digital Gallery;The Collection;Metadata;Project Staff;Copyright;About This Site" %}
+{% include feature/nav-menu.html sections="About the Virtual Digital Gallery;The Collection & Digitization;Metadata Development;Project Staff & Acknowledgments;Copyright Restrictions;About This Site" %}

 ## About The Virtual Digital Gallery

-The Virtual Discovery Digital Gallery is a project developed as part of coursework for the University of Tennessee Knoxville School of Information Sciences.
+The Virtual Discovery Digital Gallery is a prototype digital library developed to evaluate the use of CollectionBuilder-GH as a potential platform for showcasing digitized collections at Appalachian Regional Technical School (ARTS).
 This virtual gallery provides access to digitized artwork for use by art historians, researchers, students, and the general public.
 Each of these users has unique search behaviors and accessibility needs, and understanding these diverse user groups is important to ensuring that the digital gallery supports effective discovery, interpretation, and engagement with the collection.

 Expected functional requirements for these varied user groups include:
 - Distinguish between objects by using unique identifiers